Metabolic disorder: a personal history.

 Anything worth doing takes time’-Bob Dylan

 Clients are usually surprised when relatively small changes make a big difference in their health status.
 I myself started very small, just walking for 30 minutes each day.
-We’d gotten a puppy in 2021 so his walks became the only change I made for a while.
+We’d gotten a pandemic puppy so his daily walks became the only change I made for a while.
 Increasing the length of time bit by bit.
 After about a month I noticed the smaller skin tags had reduced in size and the tiny ones had disappeared altogether.

 Tackling my ultra processed food habit was harder.
-Fot me, I knew I needed total abstinence from drive-throughs for a while to break the habit.
+For me, I knew I needed total abstinence from drive-throughs for a while to break the habit.
 I realize that’s extreme for most people.
 Keep in mind this is only an anecdote of what worked for me.
 Everyone’s road map should look different.
 My life doesn’t look like anyone else’s and neither does yours.
 When I tried my go-to Starbuck’s order after a period of time off, it didn’t taste the same.
 It didn’t even taste good.
 It’s value in my rewired brain had reduced.

 In Conclusion

 I hope this has proven that whatever you’re struggling with, it’s not for lack of trying to do better.
 We all live in a society that has not only eradicated any of the resistance between us and irresistible, ultra-processed, sugary, salty, fatty foods, but actually entices us towards them.
-Our grandparents grew up in an environment that said ‘If you want cake, make it yourself’.
-Now we can get anything we want with the click of an app.
-That’s a diabolical change in such a short period of human history.
-And policy has left the onus of resisting the new food environment entirely on us.
-If you’re the type of person who can sit in bumper to bumper traffic on the freeway, exhausted and stressed out and not be enticed by a 60-foot sign beaconing you towards your favorite reward at the next exit.
-Congratulations, you don’t need to be here.
-For the rest of us, constant resistance is exhausting.
+Our grandparents grew up in an environment that told them ‘If you want cake, make it yourself’.
+Now we can get anything we want at the click of a button.
+Imagine that.
+Millenia of genetically programmed pleasure, calorie seeking genetics combined with instant gratification.
+How could anything go wrong?

 Previous